Noir-Player/bot/README.md

     - dependency: "com.github.topi314.lavalyrics:lavalyrics-plugin:1.0.0"

     - dependency: "dev.lavalink.youtube:youtube-plugin:1.13.3"
-      snapshot: false
+      snapshot: ❌

   server:
     password: "youshallnotpass"
     sources:
-      youtube: false
+      youtube: ❌
       bandcamp: true
       soundcloud: true
       twitch: true
       vimeo: true
       nico: true
       http: true
-      local: false
+      local: ❌

-    nonAllocatingFrameBuffer: false # Setting to true reduces the number of allocations made by each player at the expense of frame rebuilding (e.g. non-instantaneous volume changes)
+    nonAllocatingFrameBuffer: ❌ # Setting to true reduces the number of allocations made by each player at the expense of frame rebuilding (e.g. non-instantaneous volume changes)
     bufferDurationMs: 400 # The duration of the NAS buffer.
 Higher values fare better against longer GC pauses.
 Duration <= 0 to disable JDA-NAS.
 Minimum of 40ms, lower values may introduce pauses.
     frameBufferDurationMs: 5000 # How many milliseconds of audio to keep buffered
     opusEncodingQuality: 10 # Opus encoder quality.
 Valid values range from 0 to 10, where 10 is best quality but is the most expensive on the CPU.